Evgeny-Kravchenko/interview-questions/README.md

     The background-repeat property repeats the background image horizontally and vertically.
 Some images are repeated only horizontally or vertically.

-29. <a id="image-position">Name the property for controlling the image position in the background.</a>
+29. <a id="css-image-position">Name the property for controlling the image position in the background.</a>

     The background-position property is used to define the initial position of the background image.
 By default, the background image is placed on the top-left of the webpage.